Nkonovalenko/GoAI/README.md

 This AI will be written in Python, and in later stages of the project will be deployed to AWS so that I can test it against other players and AI's.

+I'm very excited with how the AI has been improving thus far in my journey.
+At first the AI played only random moves, but I believe that I am close to completing a neural network that trains on high level player games.

 # Currently Implemented:
 - Classes to handle the GameState, Game, Board, Player, Move, Point
 - Checking superko is done through storing every GameState and iterating through them for each move (very inefficient, goboard_slow.py)